Oscar Clifton case is all but over after Tulare County DA Tim Ward’s review

 “When [Richmond’s slide] was sent to the lab in 2011, it was wrapped in a cardboard bundle with another slide.
 There had been no attempt to protect the slides from lab workers, or sample cross-contamination,” 12/26/75 podcasters stated in response to the DA’s announcement last week.

 Reid and his producers went on to state the slide cover on the slide with Richmond’ hair had come loose and was held together with scotch tape.
-With the hairs exposed at one time they say the hair had to potential for contamination at one point.
+With the hairs exposed at one time they say the hair had the potential for contamination at one point.

 “Let’s just put it this way, I didn’t see any evidence there was a contamination,” Alavezos said in light of the allegation.